ricardoquesada/bluepad32/docs/plat_airlift.md

     time.sleep(0.032)
 ```

-A more working "Paint" example can be found here:
+A more complete working example, is this "Paint for CircuitPython":

 * https://gitlab.com/ricardoquesada/bluepad32/-/blob/master/tools/circuitpython_paint.py